NHERI-SimCenter/BRAILS/brails/modules/Foundation_Classification/README.rst

 Installation
 ---------------------------
 The following commands clone the BRAILS repository and enter the foundation classification module.
 Requirements are installed using pip and weights of all used models are downloaded.
-This
+This will download approximately 300 mb in required model weight files.

 ::

     git clone https://github.com/NHERI-SimCenter/BRAILS.git BRAILS